jstonge/blog/src/posts/typologies.md

     { x: 87,  y: -27, r:10, i:2, group: "green", type: "square" }
 	];

-  // colors=hyperedges; duplicated nodes.
-Hull don't draw pairwise edges... const coords_hons = [
+  // We use colors for hyperedges, which mean we duplicate nodes.
+Also hulls are not allowed for pairwise edges... const coords_hons = [
 		{ x: 0,   y: 134, r:10, i:0, group: "red",   type: "circle" },
 		{ x: 43,  y: -33, r:10, i:1, group: "yellow", type: "square"},